 The Company also has dedicated Human Resources and Compliance departments and also uses the services of a number of external training providers.
 The Directors therefore have access to certain in-house seminars and external training courses to assist the Directors in keeping their skills are kept up to date.

-The Board is supported by Katy Mitchell as Company Secretary and Head of Legal.
-Katy is a qualified corporate lawyer, a chartered company secretary of the Corporate Governance Institute and a senior Qualified Executive within the Capital Markets department of the Group.
+The Board has been supported by Katy Mitchell as Company Secretary and Head of Legal.
+Katy is a qualified corporate lawyer, a chartered company secretary of the Corporate Governance Institute and a senior Qualified Executive within the CM department of the Group.
 The Board also engages external legal advisers to advise them, where appropriate and necessary on the legal aspects of any ongoing regulatory queries.

 How it should be applied